tldr-pages/tldr/pages/common/ssh-agent.md

 # ssh-agent

-> Spawn an ssh-agent process.
+> Spawn an SSH Agent process.
-> The ssh-agent will hold your ssh key decrypted in memory until evicted.
+> An SSH Agent holds ssh keys decrypted in memory until removed or the process is killed.
-> Add and manage keys with `ssh-add`.
+> See also `ssh-add`, which can add and manage keys held by an SSH Agent.

 - Start an SSH Agent for the current shell: